eichblatt/deadstream/index.md

 # The Grateful Dead Time Machine

-# Features of the Time Machine
+# Features of the Time Machine (some implemented, some just ideas at this point)

 The Deadstreamer is a machine designed to take the listener back in time to a Greatful Dead experience in the past.
 Although it operates on digital data using a computer, it's purpose is to conjure up spirits.
 As such it will do, and not do, many things that seem unusual to users of digital devices.